BNU-550/BlazorEcommerceSolution/README.md

 This course is based on creating an ecommerce website selling books, films and video games.
 Each product Category has its own web page.

+This is a WebAssembly App using ASP.NET Core 6.0 and includes